Kydinhvan/Obsidian_note/Comp Eng/Pset/Pset 1.md

 	- If the kernel image is damaged or incompatible, the system may crash or reboot in a loop.

 ---
-# Why We Need Both Kernel and Drivers?
+# Why We Need Both Kernel and Drivers